vikchupak/AWS/network.md

    - Contains backend resources like databases or internal servers.
    - Subnet is associated with a **route table** that directs `0.0.0.0/0` traffic to the **NAT Gateway**, which is deployed in a public subnet.
    - The NAT Gateway then uses the Internet Gateway for external communication.

+#  Internet Gateway (IGW) and  NAT Gateway (NGW) are managed aws services?

+- Internet Gateway (IGW) is not a managed AWS service in the same way as other AWS services like NAT Gateways or Elastic Load Balancers.
+  - Why Internet Gateway is Not a Managed Service:
+    - No Additional Charges: There are no additional charges for using an IGW, beyond the standard VPC charges.
+You are not billed for the actual IGW itself—only for the resources (like EC2 instances or data transfer) that use it.

+    - User-Managed: You are responsible for creating, attaching, and managing the IGW.
+Once attached to your VPC, the IGW enables communication between the VPC and the internet, but AWS does not handle the actual routing or operational management beyond basic infrastructure availability.

+- NAT Gateway - Managed Service.
+AWS handles scaling, high availability, and maintenance for these services, and you are billed based on usage (e.g., per-hour cost and data processing costs).